waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Ilex Forest Puzzle: Farfetch'd Herding
 ## A. Confirmed Mechanics
 *   Goal: Herd Farfetch'd to the apprentice at (7, 28).
 *   Movement: The Farfetch'd's movement is triggered by interaction from an adjacent tile.
 It appears to follow a state-based sequence rather than a simple flee mechanic.
-Twig piles on the ground do not seem to affect its movement.
 ## B. Confirmed Sequence Log
 1. Start: (15, 25).
 Interact from North (15, 24) -> Moves to (15, 29).
 2. State: (15, 29).
 Interact from East (16, 29) -> Moves to (15, 25).